Skip to content

 Become Familiar with the School

-The Licensed Child Care Network has provided parents with the following resources to learn more about preparing your child for kindergarten:
+The Licensed Child Care Network has provided parents and families with the following resources to learn more about preparing your child for kindergarten:

 A multi-ethnic group of elementary age children are playing with toy blocks together in class.